Manamama/GH-Clone-Helper/README.md

 # GH-Clone-Helper 🚀

-A nifty shell function to clone GitHub repositories using `gh` instead of `git clone`, complete with authentication support for those pesky rate-limited accounts. 🛠️
+A nifty shell function to clone GitHub repositories using `gh` instead of `git clone`, complete with authentication support from the second account, for those pesky rate-limited accounts. 🛠️

-## Why You'll Love It ❤️
+## Why You'll Love It 👨‍🏭

 Tired of `git clone` breaking your heart (and your code) with its fickle ways? 😩 GH-Clone-Helper is your new reliable BFF.
-It's like a warm hug for your repositories, ensuring a smooth cloning process even when your internet decides to play hard to get. 🌐💔
+It's like a warm hug for your repositories, ensuring a smooth cloning process even when your internet decides to play hard to get. 🌐💔.
+More mundanely: Many end-users encounter issues with the standard `git clone` where the cloning process breaks, especially when dealing with large repositories or unstable Internet connections.
+Common fixes such as increasing `http.postBuffer` or using shallow clones often do not resolve these issues[^1^][1].
+The `git clone` command can fail due to various reasons, including network timeouts and data transfer interruptions, leading to incomplete clones that cannot be resumed from the point of failure[^2^][2].
+`GH-Clone-Helper` aims to provide a more robust solution by leveraging the GitHub CLI, its `gh clone`, which uses GitHub's API for cloning operations, offering a more stable and reliable cloning process.

 ## Get Your Token, Get Set, Go! 🏁